-- 100-500 grams body quality henna (I used the 113 g pack (already pre-measured for me), but I’ve read the general rule of thumb is 100 g for short hair, 200 g for collar-length hair, 300 g for shoulder length hair, and 500 g for waist-length hair)
+- 100-500 grams body quality henna (I’ve read the general rule of thumb is 100 g for short hair, 200 g for collar-length hair, 300 g for shoulder-length hair, and 500 g for waist-length hair)

-- 16 ounces hot/distilled water
+- 2 cups hot/distilled water

-- large bowl
+- large glass bowl

-- plastic wrap
+- Plastic wrap

-- 1 tsp paprika (optional)
+- 1 tsp paprika

-Here’s how I made my henna mix (the instructions were included in the henna kit I bought)
+Here’s how I made my henna mix (the instructions were included in the henna kit I bought):